Adapting a Text-to-Audio Model for Room Impulse Response Generation: Experiments

 \subsection{Quantitative Evaluation}

-Following the evaluation protocols established by prior studies in blind RIR generation task~\cite{singh2021image2reverb, vosoughi2025promptreverbmultimodalroomimpulse}, we assessed the acoustic accuracy of the synthesized RIRs by reporting the mean, and median of the \rt\ errors in percentage.
-As shown in Table~\ref{tab:quant_eval}, our model achieved the lowest \rt\ errors.
-In contrast, the official Image2Reverb exhibited the lowest performance, likely due to its failure of generalization to room images ouside its training dataset distribution.
-Notably, our model showed comparable performance with the best results reported by PromptReverb (mean error 8.8\%, median error -33.95\%)~\cite{vosoughi2025promptreverbmultimodalroomimpulse}, despite using nearly 100 times less training data (1,736 vs. 145,976 samples).
-While direct comparison is not possible as PromptReverb's weights are unreleased and evaluation dataset is different, this may highlight the high data efficiency of utilizing generative audio priors.
+Following the evaluation protocols established by prior studies in the blind RIR generation task~\cite{singh2021image2reverb, vosoughi2025promptreverbmultimodalroomimpulse}, we assessed the acoustic accuracy of the synthesized RIRs by reporting the mean and median \rt\ errors in percentage.
+In addition, we evaluated the \dval\ (defined as the ratio of early energy within 50 ms to total energy) error to measure the difference in temporal energy structure compared to the ground-truth RIRs.
+As shown in Table~\ref{tab:quant_eval}, SAO-Finetuned model achieved the lowest mean \rt\ error as well as the lowest mean \dval\ errors, indicating that it most accurately reproduces both the overall reverberation time and the temporal energy distribution of the target RIRs.
+The SAO-Scratch variant attained the lowest \rt\ median error, suggesting that leveraging the general audio distribution trades a small amount of median \rt\ accuracy for substantially better mean-error behavior and tighter \dval\ alignment.
+In contrast, the Image2Reverb exhibited by far the worst performance across all metrics, likely due to its failure to generalize to room images outside its training dataset distribution.
+Notably, our SAO-Finetuned model achieves a mean \rt\ error of 8.4\% using only 1,568 real-world training pairs.
+For context, PromptReverb~\cite{vosoughi2025promptreverbmultimodalroomimpulse} reports a mean error of 8.8\% (median: -33.95\%) using 145,976 samples, approximately 93 times the size of our training set.
+However, these results are not directly comparable because the evaluation datasets and experimental protocols differ.